jamesplease/react-request/docs/guides/differences-with-apollo.md

 # Differences with Apollo

-React Apollo is a great library, and it serves as the primary inspiration for React Request.
+React Apollo is a great library, and it served as the primary inspiration for React Request.
 There are a few places where this library is different from React Apollo.

 ### Missing Features